pywbem/pywbem/docs/client.rst

     WBEM server is able to establish the user identity based on the client certificate.

-The authentication types that can be used on a connection between a PyWBEM client and a WBEM server are set by the user when creating the :class:`~pywbem.WBEMConnection` object:
+The protocol and authentication types that can be used on a connection to a WBEM server are set by the user when creating the :class:`~pywbem.WBEMConnection` object:

-* The scheme of the URL in the `url` parameter controls whether HTTP or HTTPS is used.
+* The scheme of the URL in the `url` parameter controls whether the HTTP or HTTPS protocol is used.
 * The `cred` parameter may specify credentials (userid/password).
 If specified, the PyWBEM client uses them for Basic Authentication at the HTTP level.
   The PyWBEM client provides an ``Authenticate`` HTTP header on each request, and also handles server challenges transparently to the user of the WBEM client API, by retrying the original request.
 * The `x509` parameter may specify an X.509 client certificate and key.
-If specified, the PyWBEM client uses Mutual Authentication; otherwise it uses Simple Authentication at the TLS/SSL level.
+If specified, the PyWBEM client uses 2-way authentication; otherwise it uses 1-way authentication at the TLS/SSL level.
-* The `ca_certs` parameter may specify X.509 CA certificates that are used to validate the X.509 server certificate returned by the WBEM server.
+* The `ca_certs` parameter may specify the location of X.509 CA certificates that are used to validate the X.509 server certificate returned by the WBEM server.
-  X.509 CA certificates must be specified, unless the `no_verification` parameter indicates not to validate the server certificate.
+  If not specified, the PyWBEM client assumes default locations for these certificates.

-It is important to understand which side actually makes decisions about the authentication type: The client only decides whether HTTP or HTTPS is used.
-The server decides everything else: Which HTTP authentication type is used (None, Basic, Digest), and whether an X.509 client certificate is requested from the client and if so, whether it tolerates a client not providing one.
+It is important to understand which side actually makes decisions about security-related parameters: The client only decides whether HTTP or HTTPS is used, and whether the server certificate is verified.
+The server decides everything else: Which HTTP authentication scheme is used (None, Basic, Digest), whether an X.509 client certificate is requested from the client and if so, whether it tolerates a client not providing one.
+In addition, when HTTPS is used, the client proposes cipher suites it supports, and the server picks one of them.

-Therefore, the `cred` and `x509` parameters do not control the authentication type that is actually used, but merely prepare the PyWBEM client to deal with whatever authentication type the WBEM server elects to use.
+Therefore, the `cred` and `x509` parameters do not control the authentication scheme that is actually used, but merely prepare the PyWBEM client to deal with whatever authentication scheme the WBEM server elects to use.

 WBEM servers typically support corresponding configuration parameters.